 Reading Weeks

-Reading Weeks take place regularly throughout the year.
-During this week students spend the first ten minutes of each lesson reading a book of their choice with the aim of simply reading for pleasure.
+Reading Weeks take place three times a year at DHFS.
+During Reading Week, students spend the first ten minutes of every lesson reading a book of their choice with the aim of simply reading for pleasure.

 Support from Home